Sarum College logo

 Undergraduate pathways

-Ordination formation and training leading to a Certificate in Higher Education, Diploma in Higher Education or a BA (Hons) for those learning theology for the first time.
+Ordination formation and training leading to a Certificate in Higher Education, or a Diploma in Higher Education for those learning theology for the first time, validated by Common Awards at Durham University.

 Find out more